 CanonicalizationMethod is a required element that specifies the canonicalization algorithm applied to the SignedInfo element prior to performing signature calculations.
 This element uses the general structure for algorithms described in Algorithm Identifiers and Implementation Requirements (section 6.1).
-Implementations MUST support the REQUIRED Canonical XML [XML-C14N] method.
+Implementations MUST support the REQUIRED canonicalization algorithms.

-Alternatives to the REQUIRED Canonical XML algorithm (section 6.5.2), such as Canonical XML with Comments (section 6.5.2) and Minimal Canonicalization (the CRLF and charset normalization specified in section 6.5.1), may be explicitly specified but are NOT REQUIRED.
-Consequently, their use may not interoperate with other applications that do no support the specified algorithm (see XML Canonicalization and Syntax Constraint Considerations, section 7).
-Security issues may also arise in the treatment of entity processing and comments if minimal or other non-XML aware canonicalization algorithms are not properly constrained (see section 8.2: Only What is "Seen" Should be Signed).
+Alternatives to the REQUIRED canonicalization algorithms (section 6.5), such as Canonical XML with Comments (section 6.5.1) or a minimal canonicalization (such as CRLF and charset normalization), may be explicitly specified but are NOT REQUIRED.
+Consequently, their use may not interoperate with other applications that do not support the specified algorithm (see XML Canonicalization and Syntax Constraint Considerations, section 7).
+Security issues may also arise in the treatment of entity processing and comments if non-XML aware canonicalization algorithms are not properly constrained (see section 8.2: Only What is "Seen" Should be Signed).

 The way in which the SignedInfo element is presented to the canonicalization method is dependent on that method.
-The following applies to the two types of algorithms specified by this document:
+The following applies to algorithms which process XML as nodes or characters:

-- Canonical XML [XML-C14N] (with or without comments) implementation MUST be provided with an XPath node-set originally formed from the document containing the SignedInfo and currently indicating the SignedInfo, its descendants, and the attribute and namespace nodes of SignedInfo and its descendant elements (such that the namespace context and similar ancestor information of the SignedInfo is preserved). - Minimal canonicalization implementations MUST be provided with the octets that represent the well-formed SignedInfo element, from the first character to the last character of the XML representation, inclusive.
+\ XML based canonicalization implementations MUST be provided with a [XPath] node-set originally formed from the document containing the SignedInfo and currently indicating the SignedInfo, its descendants, and the attribute and namespace nodes of SignedInfo and its descendant elements.

+\ Text based canonicalization algorithms (such as CRLF and charset normalization) should be provided with the UTF-8 octets that represent the well-formed SignedInfo element, from the first character to the last character of the XML representation, inclusive.
 This includes the entire text of the start and end tags of the SignedInfo element as well as all descendant markup and character data (i.e., the text) between those tags.
+Use of text based canonicalization of SignedInfo is NOT RECOMMENDED.